LisKorzun/JS-Interview-Prep/answers/03-multitasking/what-is-event-loop/README.md

 ### Concurrency model based on an "event loop"

 __`QUEUE`__

-A JavaScript runtime uses a event queue, which is a list of events to be processed.
+A JavaScript runtime uses a event queue, which is __a list of events to be processed.
-Each event has an associated function which gets called in order to handle the event.
+Each event has an associated function__ which gets called in order to handle the event.

-At some point during the event loop, the runtime starts handling the events on the queue, starting with the oldest one.
+At some point during the event loop, the runtime starts handling the events on the queue, __starting with the oldest one__.
 To do so, the event is removed from the queue and its corresponding function is called with the event as an input parameter.
 As always, calling a function creates a new stack frame for that function's use.